Sim4n6/plasoWiki/Adding-a-new-dependency.md

 * update [Licenses dependencies](https://github.com/log2timeline/plaso/wiki/Licenses-dependencies)

 ## Checklist
 If the answer on any of the questions below is no the dependency is not suitable for plaso.
-In that case see: Alternative options
+In that case see: [Alternatives](https://github.com/log2timeline/plaso/wiki/Adding-a-new-dependency#alternatives)

 * Has the dependency a [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) compatible license?